 - Bird infestations are difficult to control and birds themselves can spread a great deal of disease including campylobacter which can present as extreme vomiting and diarrhoea

-So you see that food hygiene is the number one consideration when you are thinking of setting up in the restaurant or café business or even when you consider your own home.
+So you see that maintaining food hygienic areas is the number one consideration when you are thinking of setting up in the restaurant or café business or even when you consider your own home.